JJH090501/JJH090501/README.md

 <h1>👋 Hi I'm BSDC</h1>

 <br>
-I'm Network Engineer and Backend&Game Dev!
+<p>I'm Network Engineer and Backend&Game Dev!
 I'm using Lua and C/C++ for main language. and also I use luau and JS/TS.
-My dream is making the world better, faster with my stacks.
+My dream is making the world better, faster with my stacks. </p>
 <br>

 <!--내용 부분-->